Graphorn/Algorithm/README.md

 # Algorithm
-exercise of daily algorithm, in JAVA
+Exercise of daily algorithm, in JAVA